Lay-off with reduced daily working hours

 Make sure to sign up as a job-seeker with the TE Office no later than on the first day of your lay-off.
 The TE Office will give your unemployment fund a labour policy statement about your circumstances.

-For part-time lay-offs, working hours are calculated one calendar week at a time.
+For part-time lay-offs, working hours are calculated adjustment period at a time.
 If you have been laid off with reduced daily working hours, your earnings-related allowance will be adjusted and your working hours will be taken into account on a payment basis.
-The payment-based adjustment rule means accounting for your working hours according to the calendar week during which you were paid for the work.
+The payment-based adjustment rule means accounting for your working hours according to the adjustment period during which you were paid for the work.

 Please fill in your earnings-related allowance application according to your employer’s payroll cycle, either for four full calendar weeks or one full month at a time.
 Remember to break down your hours by day.
 Please enclose the following evidence of your pay and employment with your application: